-Hampton Crest is a mixed-income development, that has outlived its reasonably expected life cycle.
-It is the intent of INLIVIAN to redevelop this site.
-The unit make-up includes 153 market-rate units that are naturally occurring affordable housing (NOAHs), along with 60 RAD Voucher units for a total of 213 units.
-HDP will publish an RFP for Developer Partners in 2021 for this site to determine the plan of development.
+Hampton Crest is a mixed-income development that has outlived its reasonably expected life cycle.
+INLIVIAN intends to redevelop this site.
+The unit make-up includes 153 market-rate units that are Naturally Occurring Affordable Housing (NOAHs), along with 60 RAD Voucher units, for a total of 213 units.
+HDP will publish an RFP for Developer Partners for this site in the future to determine the development plan.